toov00/HYPERLIQUID_PRICE_WIDGET/README.md

 The widget requires an active internet connection to fetch data.
 When offline, it will display "N/A" for the price.

-## Troubleshooting

-**1. Widget Shows "N/A" for Price**

-This usually means the widget is not able to fetch data from the API.
-Common causes:
-- No internet connection
-- Hyperliquid API is temporarily unavailable
-- Network timeout

-Try running the script directly in Scriptable to see if there are any error messages.
-Check your internet connection and try again.

-**2. Widget Not Updating**

-iOS controls widget refresh timing.
-If your widget seems stale:
-- Wait for the next automatic refresh (can take 15+ minutes)
-- Manually refresh by tapping the widget

-**3. Syntax Errors When Pasting Code**

-If you encounter syntax errors:
-- Make sure that the entire file contents are copied (and not inadvertently truncated)
-- Create a fresh script rather than editing an existing one
-- Check for any hidden formatting characters that might have been copied
-- Verify that the file encoding is correct

 ## Contributing

 Contributions are welcome!
 If you find bugs, have feature suggestions, or want to improve the code, feel free to open an issue or submit a pull request.